Peel neighborhoods: Experiments

 \subsection{Samples from annuli}

-Figure \ref{fig:peelNeighborhoodsAnnular} shows covers consisting of peel neighborhoods with the default threshold discussed in \S \ref{sec:peelNeighborhoods}, and Figure \ref{fig:peelNeighborhoodsHoles} shows a proxy for the distance from the origin to the same sort of cover of a noisy embedding of a sample from an annulus for various sample sizes, embedding dimensions, and noise levels. (\S \ref{sec:annuli_radii} details the corresponding peel neighborhood radii.)
+Figure \ref{fig:peelNeighborhoodsAnnular} shows covers consisting of peel neighborhoods with the default threshold discussed in \S \ref{sec:peelNeighborhoods}, and Figure \ref{fig:peelNeighborhoodsHoles} shows a proxy for the distance from the origin to the same sort of cover of a noisy embedding of a sample from an annulus for various sample sizes, embedding dimensions, and noise levels.
+Appendix \S \ref{sec:annuli_radii} contains additional statistical detail.)
 Note that the first panel of Figure \ref{fig:peelNeighborhoodsAnnular} can indicate how a negative value for this proxy does not automatically imply that the topology of the cover is trivial: on the other hand, a positive value for this proxy practically means that the topology of the cover has first Betti number equal to 1.
 It is evident that these covers can accurately reflect the underlying topology of noisy samples in high embedding dimension, though eventually sparsity, noise, and embedding dimension can conspire to overwhelm any construction.